Edit

 ENCODING = 'UTF8'

-Screenshot of Execute sql task.
+Screenshot of Execute SQL Task.

-More detail instructions refer to Ingest data into your Warehouse using the COPY statement.
+For more detailed instructions, see Ingest data into your Warehouse using the COPY statement.